Massipssa/Docs/cloud/aws/Compute/ec2-part1.md

 - IaaS
 - Regional service
-- Has an AMI (Amzon Machine Image)
+- Has an AMI (Amazon Machine Image)
-- Can use ***Instance Store Volume***: they are not persistante and not secure
+- Can use ***Instance Store Volume***: they are not persistent and not secure
 - Instance families
   - General purpose
   - Compute optimized
   - Memory optimized
   - Storage optimized
   - Accelerated computing

 ## Instance store volume

 - Volume attached to EC2
 - Offers some performance because is located in the same host as the instance
-- It's emphemeral, if the instance remove the storage is removed too
+- It's ephemeral, if the instance remove the storage is removed too

 ## Elastic Block Store (EBS)